Safety for industry

-- All ODBS responsible officers and F and T extension holders are required to submit a recent National Police Certificate during the application process.
+- All ODBS responsible officers and PTD authorisation holders are required to submit a recent National Police Certificate during the application process.

-- Sharing of data between DoT, WA Police and the Department of Justice to monitor convictions and charges against F and T extension holders.
+- Sharing of data between DoT, WA Police and the Department of Justice to monitor convictions and charges against PTD authorisation holders.

-- All ODBSs are required to develop and use a – a set of policies, procedures and plans that systematically manage health and safety by identifying safety risks and putting mitigation strategies in place.
+- All ODBSs are required to develop and use a safety management system – a set of policies, procedures and plans that systematically manage health and safety by identifying safety risks and putting mitigation strategies in place.